varnishcache/varnish-cache/doc/sphinx/installation/install.rst

 * `python-docutils`
 * `python-sphinx` (optional, if you want to build the documentation)

-Build dependencies on RedHat / CentOS
+Build dependencies on Red Hat / CentOS
 --------------------------------------

-To build Varnish on a RedHat or CentOS system you need the following packages installed:
+To build Varnish on a Red Hat or CentOS system you need the following packages installed:

 * `automake`